-And on Wednesday night, the TV WEEK Gold Logie winner reminded us once again just why she resonates so strongly with viewers.
+The TV WEEK Gold Logie winner previously reminded us once again just why she resonates so strongly with viewers.

-Sitting for a portrait for comedian and artist Anh Do on his ABC show Anh's Brush With Fame, Carrie's warmth and authenticity shone as she opened up about her childhood, her late husband Greg Lange's battle with brain cancer, her successful career and her young family.
+In 2018, she sat for a portrait for comedian and artist Anh Do on his ABC television series Anh’s Brush With Fame.
+Carrie’s warmth and authenticity shone as she opened up about her childhood, her late husband Greg Lange’s battle with brain cancer, her successful career and young family.

 Carrie Bickmore was born in Adelaide and has lived in Perth and Melbourne.

 When she was just three, her parents broke up.

 “My Mum and dad split up when I was three.
 When I was five, my mum decided to pack up and take me to America for a year.
 She did an exchange teaching thing.
 It was just my mum and I travelling America on my own,” she explained.

 “It was an incredible year together, it was just her and I. It was a really special time.
 As a parent now, I appreciate how special that would have been.”